Upcoming Events — Lent 2018

 Unless otherwise stated, the talks are held at 7pm in MR2 at the Centre for Mathematical Sciences (the CMS), Wilberforce Road.

-This event will be held at 7:00pm at CMS MR2.
+This event will be held at 6:30pm at Pavilion D, CMS.

 26th January 2018 — Prof. Sarah Whitehouse (Sheffield)